material-components/material-components-web/packages/mdc-button/README.md

 `mdc-button--raised` | Optional.
 Styles a contained button that is elevated above the surface.
 `mdc-button--unelevated` | Optional.
 Styles a contained button that is flush with the surface.
 `mdc-button--outlined` | Optional.
 Styles an outlined button that is flush with the surface.
-`mdc-button--dense` | Optional.
-Makes the button text and container slightly smaller.
 `mdc-button__label` | Recommended.\* Indicates the element containing the button's text label.
 `mdc-button__icon` | Optional.
 Indicates the element containing the button's icon.